theo-serralta/sleep-states/README.md

 Wrist-worn accelerometers offer a promising alternative for sleep research.
 These lightweight, non-invasive devices enable easy and extensive data collection without disrupting natural sleep patterns.
 To explore their potential, the [Child Mind Institute](https://childmind.org/), a non-profit specializing in children's mental and learning disorders, launched a competition to develop models predicting sleep and wake events based on accelerometer data.

-This project focuses on building a highly accurate and efficient predictive model for determining sleep and wake moments in children.
+This project focuses on building an efficient predictive model for determining sleep and wake moments in children.
 By evaluating and optimizing a range of predictive model architectures, we aim to identify the most effective approach to advance sleep research and improve health outcomes.

 ## 🎯 Our solution